Connect with us

 For something a bit different you could do a digital bingo, movie night or have cosy catch ups as the nights draw in.
 Coffee mornings are a great shout too – whatever you go for, we’d love to hear all about it.

-Invite all your friends and family on Skype, Zoom, or Kahoot.
+Invite all your friends and family on Skype or Zoom.
 Or open it up by streaming your quiz on Facebook Live.

-What better time to take on this challenge?
 If you think they’re cut out for it, let your friends or family give your hair a snip, or go the whole way and shave it off completely.
+Whatever you choose to do, your bravery will mean the world to us.

 Pick a date and make sure to share photos before and after the shave.